Achxy/emoji-wizard/README.md

 An high performance discord emoji bot\
 (I forgot this project exists, time to work on it again :P)

+Invite me to your server : **https://dsc.gg/emoji-wizard**\
+Have any bugs, issues or suggestions?
+Let me know in the **https://github.com/Achxy/emoji-wizard/issues** tab.

 ### TODO List

 <ol>